Actions in the suburban regeneration areas

 • A new outdoor recreation area north of Mellunmäentie

-Read more Suburban development programme 2020–2022 (Link leads to external service)
+Read more about the Suburban development programme 2020–2022 (Link leads to external service)

 Take a look at the placemaking experiments implemented in Malmi in 2022!